DevExpress/testcafe-angular-selectors/README.md

 ```
 Parameter                   | Description
 --------------------------- | -----------
-expression                        |  The JavaScript expression to dynamically generate a list of <option> elements for the <select> element
+expression                        | The JavaScript expression used to generate a list of <option> elements for the <select> element.
 parentSelector&#160;*(optional)*  | A TestCafe [selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors.html).
 If specified, TestCafe will search for the target element among the descendants of the element identified by this selector.

 ### byRepeater
 Find elements by repeater.
-Does a partial match, so any elements can be returned.
+Does a partial match, so any elements bound to variables containing the input string will be returned.
 ```js
 Angular1Selector.byRepeater(expression, parentSelector)
 ```
 Parameter                   | Description
 --------------------------- | -----------
-expression                        |  The JavaScript expression to instantiate a template once per item from a collection.
+expression                        | The JavaScript expression used to instantiate a template.
 parentSelector&#160;*(optional)*  | A TestCafe [selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors.html).
 If specified, TestCafe will search for the target element among the descendants of the element identified by this selector.

 ### byExactRepeat